seb26/seb26.github.io/_posts/2019-02-26-editing-process.md

 ---
-title:          "Process: how I edited three short films"
+title:          "Process: how I edited three short films at the same time"
 slug:           process-how-i-edited-three-short-films
 date:           2019-02-26T14:00:00+16:00
-dateModified:   2019-03-09T12:39:00-05:00
+dateModified:   2019-03-12T11:05:00-05:00
 description:    |

-classes:        "blog-workflow"
+classes:        "blog-workflow nav-static"
-categories:     filmmaking video_editing visual_effects
+categories:     workflow filmmaking video_editing visual_effects
 location:       Sydney
 country:        Australia

 blogGalleryLightbox:
-  dir:    "/post/img/20190226/sebastian-reategui-editing-process-"
+  directoryPrefix:    "/post/img/20190226/sebastian-reategui-editing-process-"

 thumbnail:
-  url:    "/post/img/20190226/sebastian-reategui-editing-process-TNC_15.jpg"
+  url:    "/post/img/20190226/sebastian-reategui-editing-process-banner-2.jpg"
-  name:   "20190226/sebastian-reategui-editing-process-TNC_15"
+  name:   "20190226/sebastian-reategui-editing-process-banner-2"

 ---

-Early this year, I served as the editor on three short films.

-*This post is a work in progress.*
+The first time I found myself in front of a program resembling a non-linear editor, I was 12 years old and its name was Windows Movie Maker.

+Flash forward to the present and I have managed to cut three short films in the space of three months.

+In this post I detail my workflow, the creative process in assembling the story of each, working with directors, and the boatload of visual effects work I also performed on one of the shorts.

+Hopefully this can give you some insight into how manage your own technical workflow, and what to pay attention to when constructing stories.

+### Contents
+* TOC
+{:toc}

+### Meet the films

 ##### MAAI: My Aaji and I